THE GOOD (?) PARTS

-Following is an edited version of remarks I posted at the free-speech forum
+This is an edited version of remarks I posted at

 Some good things happen at Waldorf schools.
-I tend to skim over this, since I believe that the overall effect of a Waldorf can be so damaging.
-But to be fair, some good things do happen.
+I tend not to dwell on this, since I believe the overall effect of Waldorf education can be so damaging.
+But, to be fair, some good things do happen.

-As a Waldorf school student, I had roles in two Gilbert & Sullivan operettas, a role in a Shakespeare play, and small part in a play by John Synge.
+As a Waldorf school student, I had roles in two Gilbert & Sullivan operettas, a role in a Shakespeare play, and a small part in a play by John Synge.
 I was introduced to great music in the school chorus.
 I played (badly) in the school orchestra.
 I learned to play the recorder (a medieval woodwind instrument, which I still enjoy playing — I have soprano, alto, tenor, and bass recorders, and I play almost daily).
-I read great literature in English classes.
+I was introduced to many mythologies from around the world, and I read great literature in English classes.
 I was exposed to foreign languages (although not really required to learn any).
 And I was exposed to a great deal of art, both as appreciator and creator.
 I painted and sculpted and carved (wood shop was great: we made bowls and boats and lamps...)

-Also, I was shielded from gangs, most forms of bullying, and much of popular culture, including — to the extent possible — rock 'n' roll, television, racy literature, Mad magazine, and vending machines.
+Also, I was shielded from gang violence, most forms of consumerism, and much of popular culture, including — to the extent possible — rock 'n' roll, television, racy literature, Mad magazine, and vending machines.
 (How beneficial some of this was may be questioned.
 In any case, my classmates and I were not totally ignorant of modern diversions and misconduct.
 Be realistic.
-Some of my friends and I drank fairly regularly by our junior year.
-The guys studied PLAYBOY and snuck into "blue movie" theaters.
-Some guys and girls experimented gingerly with sex: touching; foreplay — and perhaps, in some cases, more.
+By our junior year of high school, some of my friends and I slugged back beer at parties.
+The guys studied the nudes in PLAYBOY magazine and snuck into "blue movie" theaters.
+Some guys and gals experimented gingerly with sex: touching; foreplay — and perhaps, in some cases, more.
 We were teenagers living in the USA.
 The school could not totally disconnect us from the planet on which we lived, the culture around us, or the surging of our own hormones.
 I imagine we were probably better behaved than lots of our contemporaries at other schools.
 But I also suspect that we were more confused.
 Many of us truly wished for spiritual blessings.
 But sex play and inebriation also seemed like blessings to some of us.
 We were, to varying degrees, innocent, lustful, inhibited, dissipated, self-censuring, and self-loathing.
 We were teenagers — almost certainly more conflicted than most — living in the USA.)